nicolargo/glances/docs/glances-doc.rst

                         define password from the command line --password            define a client/server password from the prompt or file
+  --disable-autodiscover
-  --snmp-community SNMP_COMMUNITY
+                        Hide Glances server from the auto discover feature --snmp-community SNMP_COMMUNITY
                         SNMP community
   --snmp-port SNMP_PORT